 - Customer support.
 While most providers won't retrieve your password, that doesn't mean that you should forget about customer support altogether.
 If you want to make the most out of your tool, you'll need guides.
 In some cases, a consultation with a customer support agent might be useful, as well.

-Since iCloud Keychain is such a vital part of the Apple ecosystem, using a third-party password manager might seem redundant.
-However, third-party password managers can do more things than the one that you've got built-in.
+iCloud Keychain is a safe but limited password keeper.
+Third-party password managers can do more things than the one that you've got built-in.

 First of all, iCloud Keychain works only for passwords.
 Its UI will be a pretty generic vault, where your passwords are added when you're browsing.
 With third-party providers, you can add fill-in information, payment information, and files.
 This greatly extends the scope of how the tool can be used.